Shifnal: Culture

 The Reliques of Ancient English Poetry was based on a manuscript discovered in Shifnal.
 The collection of collection of ballads and popular songs, collected by Bishop Thomas Percy and published in 1765, was primarily based on a folio discovered at the Shifnal home of Percy's friend Humphrey Pitt.
 It was on the floor, and Pitt's maid had been using the leaves to light fires.
 Once rescued Percy used 45 of the ballads in the folio for his book of 180, adding others from sources – broadside ballads collected by diarist Samuel Pepys and Collection of Old Ballads published in 1723, possibly by Ambrose Philips.
 Percy was encouraged to publish by his friends Samuel Johnson and the poet William Shenstone, who also found and contributed ballads.

 Charles Dickens, whose grandmother was reputedly employed at nearby Tong Castle, visited the town on several occasions and many believe that the buildings in his book, The Old Curiosity Shop, were based on those in the town.
 Shifnal Historical Society report that he was very taken with the architecture of the town, and for that reason, he based The Old Curiosity Shop on the Unicorn public house, later known as Naughty Nell's.

 The diarist Hannah Cullwick (26 May 1833 – 9 July 1909) was born in Shifnal.
 Cullwick revealed less-known aspects of the relations between Victorian servants and their masters.
 Working in domestic service, she caught the attention of Arthur Munby, a prominent barrister and philanthropist, who was making a close study of the conditions of working women.
 To escape poverty, she married him reluctantly and secretly in 1873, and her diaries provide detailed information on the lives of working-class Victorian servant women.
 She is buried, under her married name, Munby, in St Andrew's churchyard.

 Mary Arnold, later known as the writer Mrs Humphry Ward, went to boarding school in the town at Rock Terrace.
 Her schooldays gave background for one of her later novels, Marcella (published 1894).

 It is widely believed that Shifnal had some inspiration for P. G. Wodehouse's fictional town Market Blandings – or rather, the town is mentioned numerous times in the Blandings Castle saga.

 In 1968, the Shifnal Carnival was launched, a revival of the Shifnal Club Day – itself deriving from an annual parade by the 'Dove Club' friendly society.
 Taking place on the last Saturday of June, a funfair is set up on the main street, as well as the usual procession.

 In 2010, after research as part of the town plan, the Shifnal Festival was revived due to residents expressing interest for a festival of arts, culture and entertainment.
-It ran for three years, spawning groups such as an amateur dramatics company and a children's manga society.
+It ran during three years, spawning groups such as an amateur dramatics company and a children's manga society.
+The last Festival was held in 2012.